GoogleCloudPlatform/terraform-google-enterprise-genai/README.md

 Please note that creating the [workspace and linking projects](https://cloud.google.com/monitoring/workspaces/create) can currently only be completed through the Cloud Console.
 If you have strong IAM requirements for these monitoring workspaces, it is worth considering creating these at a more granular level, such as per business unit or per application.

-#### Networking
+#### KMS

-Under the environment folder, two projects, one for base and another for restricted network, are created per environment (`development`, `non-production`, and `production`) which is intended to be used as a [Shared VPC host project](https://cloud.google.com/vpc/docs/shared-vpc) for all projects in that environment.
+Under the environment folder, a project is created per environment (`development`, `non-production`, and `production`), which is intended to be used by [Cloud Key Management](https://cloud.google.com/security-key-management) for KMS resources shared by the environment.

-This stage only creates the projects and enables the correct APIs, the following networks stages, [3-networks-dual-svpc](./3-networks-dual-svpc/) and [3-networks-hub-and-spoke](./3-networks-hub-and-spoke/), create the actual Shared VPC networks.
+Usage instructions are available for the environments step in the [README](./2-environments/README.md).

 #### Secrets